-provision of one water-based extinguisher for approximately every 200m of floor space, with a minimum of two extinguishers per floor, will normally be adequate.
+Typically for the Class A fire risk, the provision of one correctly sized waterbased extinguisher for approximately every 200m of floor space, with a minimum of two extinguishers per floor, will normally be adequate.

 Where it is determined that there are additionally other classes of fire risk, the appropriate type, number and size of extinguisher should be provided.
 Further information is available in BS 5306-8.